Libera-Chat/libera-chat.github.io/policies.md

 Channels on Libera.Chat fall into one of three categories.
 Details on these can be found under [channel registration](/chanreg).

-Channels in the primary namespace (`#`) are assigned to registered projects and communities.
-These channels can be registered via the process described in [channel registration](/chanreg) and by default, these channels do not expire.
+Channels in the primary namespace (`#`) can be assigned to registered projects and communities.
+Channels assigned to registered projects and communities do not expire.
 In case of loss of founders and/or all channel operators, someone representing the project or community should contact staff.
 In case of an official project contacting us about a channel already registered to a community, our staff will try to find a good solution.
 However, a community ran channel in the primary namespace could be transferred over in this case.

-Channels in the secondary namespace (`##`) are informal channels and allocated on a first-come, first-served basis to the first person who registers them with ChanServ.
-As with nicknames, however, we reserve the right to remove or alter registrations where we believe they have not been made in good faith.
+Channels in the primary namespace (`#`) not assigned to a project or community and channels in the secondary namespace (`##`) are informal channels and allocated on a first-come, first-served basis to the first person who registers them with ChanServ.
+We reserve the right to remove or alter registrations where we believe they have not been made in good faith.
+For example, informal channels created with confusingly similar names to other channels (such as creating a `#` or `##` variant of an existing channel) may be redirected to the original channels, at staff discretion.

-They expire after 60 days in which no user on the access list for the channel has joined it.
+An informal channel in the primary namespace (`#`) may be transferred to a registered project or community should the need arise.
+Informal channels which are unlikely to ever have a formal group registration should be created in the secondary namespace (`##`) to avoid potential future conflicts.
+Additionally, informal channels expire after 60 days in which no user on the access list for the channel has joined it.
 If you would like to inherit such a channel, please contact our staff.
 We will gladly have a look and decide which new founder should be assigned to best serve the community and our network.

 ## Unlawful activity